Beginning July 1st!

-Desert Farming Initiative is excited to launch a second season of our Community Supported Agriculture (CSA) program for students, faculty, and staff of UNR’s College of Agriculture, Biotechnology, & Natural Resources.
+Desert Farming Initiative is excited to launch the second season of our Farm Share Box Program, (formally known as, Community Supported Agriculture, CSA) program for students, faculty, and staff of UNR’s College of Agriculture, Biotechnology, & Natural Resources.

-CSA, or community-supported agriculture, is a food production and distribution system that directly connects farmers and consumers.
+A Farm Share, also know as community-supported agriculture (CSA), is a food production and distribution system that directly connects farmers and consumers.
 In short: people buy “shares” of a farm’s harvest in advance and then receive a portion of the crops as they’re harvested.

-Each CSA box includes a variety of produce (such as tomatoes, peppers, eggplant, carrots, beets, radishes, basil, zucchini, squash, melons, winter squash, parsnips, lettuce, kale, chard, collards, herbs, etc.).
+Each Farm Share box includes a variety of produce (such as tomatoes, peppers, eggplant, carrots, beets, radishes, basil, zucchini, squash, melons, winter squash, parsnips, lettuce, kale, chard, collards, herbs, etc.).
 All produce is certified organic by CCOF.

 All proceeds help fund student employment opportunities at the farm and demonstration farm projects.